leandroroser/prettyparser/README.md

 * * *

-Remove empty lines and finally separate paragraph with a blank line.
+Remove empty lines and finally separate paragraphs with a blank line.

 Below is the page number->.